wp-plugins/w3tc-auto-pilot/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Put W3 Total Cache on auto pilot.
-This plugin allows you to control W3 Total Cache without doing a anything.
+This plugin allows you to control W3 Total Cache by simply updating your website.
 So your cache is always up to date.

 == Description ==